projectweekend/Node-Backend-Seed/README.md

 * The first time you issue the `vagrant up` commmand the base box for the VM will be downloaded and provisioned automatically according to the project's `Vagrantfile`.
 This may take a little while to complete depending on the speed of your network connection.
 Subsequent launches using `vagrant up` will run much faster.
 For more information about other Vagrant commands, [check out the documentation](http://docs.vagrantup.com/v2/cli/index.html).
 * The first time you issue the `fig up` command the base NodeJS and MongoDB containers will be downloaded from the Docker Registry, according to the project's `fig.yml` and `Dockerfile`.
 This may take a little while to complete depending on the speed of your network connection.
 Subsequent launches using `fig up` will run much faster.
 For more information about Fig, [check out the documentation](http://orchardup.github.io/fig/).

+### Project Organization Notes

+* Use the `/routes/index.js` file for mapping route handler functions to URLs.
+This helps keep `app.js` from getting cluttered.
+* Route handlers, and all the supporting items they require, are defined in `/api`.
+* The `user` module exists as an example.
+The `/user/index.js` file is where the actual handler function is defined.
+* Any request validation needed is defined in `/user/validation.js`.
+Any database access needed is defined in `/user/data.js`.
+Any manipulation of the database output, prior to sending a response, that is needed is defined in `/user/output.js`.